zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 }
 ```

-> HINT: The `AuditActionType` is in Z.BulkOperations namespace since the library is used under the hood.
+> HINT: The `AuditActionType` uses the Z.BulkOperations namespace since the library is used under the hood.

 ## Example